Women's Auxiliary Air Force: History

+In 1938, RAF companies began to be raised within the Auxiliary Territorial Service (ATS).

-The Women's Auxiliary Air Force was created on 28 June 1939, absorbing the forty-eight RAF companies of the Auxiliary Territorial Service which had existed since 1938, following the Munich Agreement.
+The Women's Auxiliary Air Force was created on 28 June 1939, absorbing the forty-eight RAF companies of the ATS, following the Munich Agreement.
+The WAAF was called up to service on 28 August 1939, to begin to free up the RAF for the impending war.
 Conscription of women did not begin until after December 1941 when the UK Government passed the National Service Act (No. 2), which was issued by Royal Proclamation on 10 January 1942.
 It only applied to those between 20 and 30 years of age and they had the choice of the military auxiliary services, the civilian Women's Land Army or factory work in support of the war effort.

+By August 1939, the WAAF had 234 officers and 1,500 other ranks.
+The number of women in the WAAF peaked in 1943 at 181,835 (15.7% of the RAF), with over 2,000 women enlisting per week.
+By the end of the Second World War, around 250,000 women had served with the WAAF.
+By this point, WAAF enrolment had declined, and demobilisation saw over 100,000 women leave the WAAF.
+The remainder, now only several hundred strong, was renamed the Women's Royal Air Force on 1 February 1949.